2022 Session Dates

 The daily schedule does not include a nap time but the children do take quiet “breaks” and have a snack during the morning.

-Children must be at least 3 years of age at the beginning of the program week.
+Children must be at least 2 years and 8 months of age at the beginning of the program week.

 A typical day at the Children’s School includes classroom-based activities but also includes outdoor play, walking to other Chautauqua program sites or visits to the Smith Memorial Library for story hours.